tinvukhac/Simba/README.md

 Part 1: R-Tree Indexing
 -----------------------
 Choose the option [3] from the list above.
 This program will take 10% of POIs dataset then build an R-Tree index from sample data.
 After that, it computes MBRs of indexed partitions then dump it to "./mbr_plot/mbrs.csv" file.
-To visualize the file.
-Please run the Python script at "./mbr_plot/plot_mbr.py".
+Please run the Python script at "./mbr_plot/plot_mbr.py" to visualize those MBRs.
 Our MBRs will be plotted at file "mbrs.png".

 Part 2: Building Spatial Query
 ------------------------------
 Choose the options [4],[5],[6],[7] to run query A,B,C and D.

+Query results will be stored at "./query_results/"

 Part 3: Benchmark
 -----------------
 Choose option [1],[2] to benchmark the query C and query D.

+Benchmark results will be stored at "./benchmark_results/"

+End
+===

 Simba: Spatial In-Memory Big data Analytics
 ===========================================